awsdocs/amazon-redshift-developer-guide/doc_source/r_GRANT.md

 TO NAMESPACE 'clusternamespace GUID'
 Indicates a namespace in the same account where consumers can receive the specified privileges to the datashare\.
 Namespaces use a 128\-bit alphanumeric GUID\.

-TO ACCOUNT 'accountnumber'
+TO ACCOUNT 'accountnumber' \[ VIA DATA CATALOG \]
 Indicates the number of another account whose consumers can receive the specified privileges to the datashare\.
+Specifying ‘VIA DATA CATALOG’ indicates that you are granting usage of the datashare to a Lake Formation account\.
+Omitting this parameter means you're granting usage to an account that owns the cluster\.

 ON DATABASE *shared\_database\_name> \[, \.\.\.\]*   <a name="grant-datashare"></a>
 Grants the specified usage privileges on the specified database that is created in the specified datashare\.